Spread Betting Guide For Beginners [2025 Tips + Strategies]

 Spread

 The spread is the difference between the bid (buy) and ask (sell) price of the asset you pay to open a bet.
-The broker charges this for its services, which is a relatively small fee when you think about what they offer.
+As there is no commission, this spread is what the broker will make when you place a trade.

 For example, If you want to buy USD/JPY and see a buy price at 150.50 and a sell price at 150.48, the difference between the two prices is two pips.
 So, if you wanted to stake £10 per point on USD/JPY, it would cost you £20 to enter the bet.